Meet the Faculty

 Frank Jansen

-Frank Jansen has been a professional musician for almost 40 years.
-He has served in parish ministry for over 25 years.
-He holds a bachelor’s degree in Music Composition from California State University at San Bernardino.
-He has a master’s from Santa Clara University where he received his degree in Liturgical Music with an emphasis on composition.
+He holds a bachelor’s degree in music composition from California State University at San Bernardino and a master’s degree in liturgical music with an emphasis on composition from Santa Clara Univeristy.
 He writes in a wide variety of styles including sacred, gospel, rock, country, jazz, and classical.
 These works include choral music, piano music, string quartets, woodwind quintets, and a symphony.
-In addition, he has composed in the musical theatre genre including a musical entitled, “Somebody.”
-This is a two-person, one-woman show with 23 songs and a prelude.
-It premiered at a theatrical conference in Iowa in March of 2008.
+In addition, he composed a musical entitled, “Somebody.”

 He has been an educator for over 20 years at Columbia Middle School in El Monte, California.
 He directs the performing arts department and teaches band, choir, piano, and theatre.